A new Alabama law makes sure Confederate monuments are here to stay

 That body would OK waivers for modifications to the monuments, memorial buildings and streets and architecturally significant buildings on public property between 20 and 40 years old.

-The committee would also consider requests for renaming of a memorial school on public property for 20 or more years.
+The committee also would consider requests for renaming of a memorial school on public property for 20 or more years.
 An entity that makes changes without a committee waiver would be fined $25,000 for each violation.

 Schools, streets and buildings described as "memorial" are those on public property "erected for, or named or dedicated in honor of, an event, a person, a group, a moment, or military service."